This is a true story of a wooden statue of Blessed Virgin Mary that wept 101 times.

 A little while before, two or three sisters were on retreat, but they had to leave early.

-Then, Sister Sasagawa went to gather medals placed in offering before the statue of Mary, because she was sacristan that day.
+Then, Sr. Sasagawa went to gather medals placed in offering before the statue of Mary, because she was sacristan that day.

 After taking the medals from the table, she looked into the face of the statue to greet Mary.